ADA Transition Plan

 Hello, I just wanted to weigh in about the sidewalks in the east st historic district.
 Many of these are not wide enough for mobility devices, and don't have proper curb cuts.
 In particular, on the east side between 18th and 19th and West side between 19th and 20th.
 It would be wonderful to see these widened as the city does work on the sidewalks moving forward.
 Thank you for considering.

-Rrkenney asked about 1 year ago
+Rrkenney asked over 1 year ago

 Thank you for this input.
 We have a lot of work to do on sidewalks.
 We are currently updating the City's Bike and Pedestrian Master Plan and using input we get during the update to help us prioritize sidewalk improvements.
 I will share your comments with the team working on that plan so that these specific blocks can be included in their effort.
 If you want to learn more about the Master Plan or provide feedback to them directly, you can find that project at https://www.guidinggolden.com/bike-and-pedestrian-master-plan